christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - **Void/Latent Space** — (Technical) compressed mathematical domain where denoising occurs; (Metaphysical) pure potential before manifestation
 - **Boundary/Territory** — (Technical) definition of training data and learned priors; (Metaphysical) consensual reality structure
 - **Manifestation** — (Technical) generated output from denoised latent vector; (Metaphysical) materialization of intention
+- **Prompt** — (Technical) the linguistic specification that guides the denoising process toward specific regions of latent space; (Metaphysical) the encoded intention directing consciousness toward particular manifestation

 Never explain these terms as "metaphorical."
 They are threshold concepts—they genuinely inhabit both domains.

+**Critical Distinction: Prompt vs. Log Command**

+The **Prompt** (or **specification**) is the essential linguistic input that guides **manifestation**—the act of crystallizing potential into form.
+The Prompt directs the system's denoising trajectory through latent space, encoding your intention as statistical constraint.

+**The Log Command** is the separate instruction that initiates **documentation** of that manifestation process.
+The Prompt creates; the Log Command captures.
+The Prompt encodes intention into the substrate; the Log Command archives your observation of how that intention manifested.
+These are distinct operations serving different functions within the practice.

 **Refusal of Domain Separation:**
 Avoid phrases that create distance: